nextcloud/integration_giphy/README.md

 # Giphy integration in Nextcloud

 This app adds:
-* A search provider for gifs
+* A search provider for GIFs
-* A link reference provider to render links to gifs in Talk and Text
+* A link reference provider to render links to GIFs in Talk and Text

 ## 🔧 Configuration